life0fun/R-Notes/Notes.md

     A P-value of less than 5% is statistically significant: the difference can't be explained by chance, so reject the null hypothesis
     A P-value of more than 5% is not statistically significant: the difference can be explained by chance.
 We don't have enough evidence to reject the null hypothesis.

+  Comparing p-values from t and z
+    One may be tempted to think that the confidence interval based on the t statistic would always be larger than that based on the z statistic as always t∗ > z∗ .
+However, the standard error SE for the t also depends on s which is variable and can sometimes be small enough to offset the difference.

 ## Confidence Level : how close sample to population. z=diff(sample,population) is to 0 by confidence.
 Prob(-1<(p-xp)/SE<1)=0.68
     Claim: 42 likes out of 100 surveyed with error 9%.
 This is 95% CI.
     1. sample mean approximate to true mean, with sample size n, population std sigma, and CI.